 Samuel A. Love is founder and lead organizer for G-NAP, The Gary Natural Area Project, which supports ecological education, appreciation, and stewardship in Gary, Indiana.
 It works with interested individuals and families, community organizations, public and private partners to organize opportunities for engagement in the natural world and in the city.
 This work seeks to grow and popularize a sustainable environmental ethic through participation in local conservation, restoration, and land management practices.
 Recent G-NAP projects include the identification and documentation of high quality natural areas within the Gary Parks Department for the 2016 parks master plan, and helping inaugurate the After School Arts and Sciences STEAM club at the Douglas Center at the Indiana Dunes National Lakeshore.
 Samuel has also contributed to Notes for a People's Atlas of Gary, and reflects on Great Lakes Bioregionalism.

 Jim Elniski is an artist and clinical social worker who works as creator and catalyst.
 His community-based art projects, in conjunction with various human-service organizations, educational sites, and neighborhood associations, explore the dynamic interplay of the aesthetic experience, human behavior, and the social and natural environment.
 Employing a trans-disciplinary approach, linking individual and collective expressions of the human ecology, his special interest is how we contact, shape, and are shaped by the world around us.
 Sustainability is revealed as a generative ongoing process of give and take.
-Elniski lives and works in the greater Chicago/Gary area, where he is an Associate Professor at the School of the Art Institute and psychotherapist in private practice.
+Elniski recently relocated to Santa Fe, New Mexico after many years in the Chicago/Gary area.
+He is an Professor Emeritus at the School of the Art Institute of Chicago and a psychotherapist in private practice.
 He holds an MFA rom the University of Iowa and an MSW from the University of Illinois, Chicago.

 Deirdre O’Mahony is an artist, writer and lecturer at the Centre for Creative Arts and Media, GMIT, Galway.
 She completed a PhD through practice-based research at the University of Brighton in 2012.
 Her research is focused on the relationship between politics, ecology and activism within the rural public sphere.
 Public art projects include X-PO, a former post office re-purposed as a social and cultural interstitial space which has become a locus for a collective re-examination and re-articulation of place in the Burren in the West of Ireland and is included in Tania Bruguera’s Arte Útil Archive.
 She has had numerous national and international gallery and museum exhibitions.
 And received fellowships and awards including a Pollock-Krasner Foundation and major awards from the Arts Council of Ireland.